pelias/openstreetmap/README.md

 A `.jshintrc` file is provided which contains a linting config, usually your text editor will understand this config and give you inline hints on code style and readability.

-These settings are strictly inforced when you do a `git commit`, you can execute `git commit` at any time to run the linter against your code.
+These settings are strictly enforced when you do a `git commit`, you can execute `git commit` at any time to run the linter against your code.

 ### Running Unit Tests